Wyoming Board of Professional Geologists

 Professional Licensure Reciprocity Agreement

-To encourage licensure by reciprocity, WBPG has been working with other states to facilitate agreements and promote cooperative licensure.
+To encourage licensure by reciprocity, WBPG has been working with other states to facilitate agreements that promote cooperative licensure.

 Study Material